askmike/gekko/README.md

 Windows user?
 Here is a [step-by-step guide](https://github.com/askmike/gekko/blob/master/docs/installing_gekko_on_windows.md) on how to get Gekko running on Windows.

-Gekko runs on [nodejs](http://nodejs.org/), once you have that installed you can either download all files in [a zip](https://github.com/askmike/gekko/archive/master.zip) or clone the repository via git:
+Gekko runs on [nodejs](http://nodejs.org/), once you have that installed you can either download all files in [a zip](https://github.com/askmike/gekko/archive/0.2.zip) or clone the repository via git:

     git clone git://github.com/askmike/gekko.git
     cd gekko

-You need to download Gekko's dependencies, which can easily be done with [npm](http://npmjs.org):
+You need to download Gekko's dependencies, which can easily be done with [npm](http://npmjs.org) (this came with your nodejs installation):

     npm install